 29 June 2022

 The theme of the Three Rivers Conference 2022 is how we engage students in learning through building communities.
-This includes activities to build communities on campus, through hybrid learning environments, and with communities off campus.
-The conference will look at how these activities support student engagement, contributing to a sense of belonging, and through this, address issues of retention and widening participation.
+The conference will look at how on campus communities support student engagement, contributing to a sense of belonging, and through this enhance retention and widening participation; as well as collaborations with communities and partners that create authentic inquiry based learning opportunities for students.

 Colleagues and students are all invited to submit an abstract by the 18 April 2022.